curblr/curblr-spec/Location.md

 # GeoJSON feature geometries

 Each regulation must be associated with a geographic feature.
 That feature can be either a `Point` or a line segment (`LineString`).
-Either way, the coordinates for the point(s) that make up this feature are contained within the `Feature` of a `Feature Class`.
+Either way, the geographic coordinates for the point(s) that make up this feature are contained within the `Feature` of a `Feature Class`.
 The coordinates should be based on the matched SharedStreets output, not the input data.
 This ensures that the resulting feature geometries have been snapped to the street and can be displayed on a map consistently.

 (For a primer on GeoJSON terminology and structure, see [this post](https://macwright.org/2015/03/23/geojson-second-bite.html))